Annual Local Events

 Jekyll Island Shrimp & Grits Festival

-This Event Happens in: September
+This event takes place in: September

 The Shrimp & Grits Festival on Jekyll Island is a weekend celebration of two of Georgia’s most beloved foods – shrimp and grits.
 The festival features a cook-off, shrimp boat tours, cooking demonstrations, book signings, arts and crafts vendors, live entertainment and a kid‐friendly fun zone.
 This is a must-attend Jekyll Island festival for any food lover, and it just gets better every year.

 A celebration of all things Southern, this annual festival pays homage to the very best of the South – the music, the people and the food.
 Southern Grown gives guests the chance to taste, sip, learn about, and experience the unique cuisine and traditions of the most special region of America.
 The weekend overflows with opportunities, opening with Friday night’s Kick-Off Dinner and a show.
 Saturday’s daytime Southern Grown Marketplace precedes an oceanside dinner and a concert followed by a late night event.
 The weekend culminates with a Sunday brunch.
 The entire roster of events will be led by award-winning chefs and musical talent from across the South.
 All in the world-class setting of Sea Island.

 The RSM Classic

 Making its debut on the PGA TOUR in 2010, The RSM Classic became an instant Seaside tradition.
 Played in Georgia’s beautiful Golden Isles, the tournament showcases the area’s rich culture, history and extraordinary hospitality.